 Students should consult the host university’s course catalog

 to review any course requirements, restrictions or limitations.
 Students should review and understand the information provided by the host university.

 - Fall Term: Starts in late September and ends in mid-December

 - Spring Term: Starts in early January and ends in late June.*

-Student’s pay housing costs directly to Durham.
+Students are expected to live in university housing.
+Students pay housing costs directly to Durham.
 Housing costs may include a meal plan.
 Durham students live in one of Durham’s residential colleges.
 Colleges are located throughout Durham.
 Each college has its own distinct culture and history.
 Colleges are the center of student life outside of academics.
 Each college varies in their traditions and the accommodation offered.
 Some accommodation is fully self-catering, while some offer a meal plan.
-For more information about each college, visit the website
+For more information about each college, visit their website.

 The colleges organize many social and volunteer activities.
 The university is well-known for its vibrant sports culture and students are invited to participate in the many sports activities on campus.
 In addition to being members of a Durham college, BC students have full membership to the Durham student union, which also offers varies activities and events.

 For full details, please visit the website for the colleges and the Durham Student Union sites: